All Episodes

 Why?

-Article by Steve Landsberg, not Landesburg, Steve Landsberg.
+Article by Steve Landsberg.

 You can read this in any number of ways you want.

-But here I just want to talk about one bit of evidence regarding one of the many factors that might be in play.
+But here, I just want to talk about one bit of evidence regarding one of the many factors that might be in play.

-Women, especially high achieving women choke under pressure.
+Women, especially high-achieving women, choke under pressure.

-You can observe a lot of high achievers under pressure at a grand slam tennis tournament.
+You can observe a lot of high achievers under pressure at a Grand Slam tennis tournament.

 Better yet, you can observe them under variable pressure.